PVDoriginal/firefly/README.md

 ## Limitations
 Some notable limitations that Firefly currently has:
   - Multiple cameras aren't supported yet.
 Only one camera can render lights at one time.
   - WebGPU only.
-I've chosen to drop WebGL2 support in favor or WebGPU and the many possibilities it offers, which means Firefly might not run on specific browsers / devices yet (although WebGPU support is rapidly growing).
+I've chosen to drop WebGL2 support in favor of WebGPU and the many possibilities it offers, which means Firefly might not run on specific browsers / devices yet (although WebGPU support is rapidly growing).
+I am willing to add and maintain a WebGL2 compatibility mode if there's a significant need for it though.
   - Firefly was mostly designed to work with Sprites, which means there is limited compatibility with 2d Meshes.
 While lights can be cast over them, they don't yet support normal maps or occlusion z-sorting.
 This will be changed very soon as Bevy's Sprite backend is being migrated to the mesh one.
   - Occluder scaling isn't supported yet.

 These aren't hard limitations though, and can be overcome with some effort.
 I just didn't have the time yet.
 If you want me to prioritize fixing any of them, feel free to open an issue.

 ## Alternatives